-Mozambique is an important exporter of aluminium and coal and has also important projects in progress related to natural gas.
-As weaker global demand drives down commodity prices, the Mozambican economy could face significant pressure on its public finances, on real economic activity and on its exchange rate, which could negatively impact the reform efforts that Mozambican authorities have been implementing in the last years in order to address the sovereign debt crisis.
-Any deterioration of economic and financial conditions could result in additional negotiations with the IMF and international creditors.
+Mozambique is an important exporter of several commodities.
+Being dependent on external demand and donor aid, the Mozambican economy could face significant pressure on its public finances, on real economic activity and on its exchange rate if the world economic activity slows down and risk aversion sentiment sets in.
+This could negatively impact the ongoing reforms efforts addressing debt sustainability and social stability, increase the country's dependence from multilaterals' financing.
 In such circumstances, the Bank's business, financial condition, results of operations and prospects could be negatively affected.